The future has arrived and it looks like finance. Except of course, that finance doesn’t look like finance anymore.

 The possibilities are open to you.
-Embed payments into your software, provide banking for your customers or automate banking within your own operations.
+Embed payments into your software, provide finance for your customers or automate finance within your own operations.
 Or you can pull an Uber and do all three.

 This is the evolution that is taking place.
 First we had banks, then we had part-online/part-paperwork banks.
 After that people started working solely with bank online interfaces.
 And now we’re hardly going there at all.
 Consumers and businesses are going to the bank less and less.
 But you can bring your bank to your customers.

 Now financial services aren’t so much about interest rates and a guise of security.
 In truth, we’ve never been excited to bank before.
 But now, you’re not presenting customers with rates and figures, you’re presenting them with what they actually desire – a holiday, a home, business funding, marketing, a new pair of shoes – it’s just that you used finance to make the whole experience better for them and more profitable for you.